 What to do when a buyer reports a problem

-When a buyer reports a problem to you, they’ll send you a Conversation.
-Work with the buyer through Conversations to find a solution that works for you both.
+When a buyer reports a problem to you, they’ll send you a Message.
+Work with the buyer through Messages to find a solution that works for you both.

 A buyer wants a refund or return

 If the buyer requests something that is in line with your shop policies, we recommend agreeing to their request.
 For example: Your shop policies state that you offer refunds and the buyer requests a refund.